-Hernández, a Republican, was the representative for New Mexico's 1st congressional district from 1919 to 1921.
+Hernández was the representative for New Mexico’s 1st congressional district and was a Republican.
+He served from 1919 to 1921.

 From Dec 1915 to Mar 1921, Hernández missed 61 of 496 roll call votes, which is 12.3%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.